dasilva333/TowerGhostForDestiny/CONTRIBUTING.md

 That's it, if done correctly I should be able to just automatically accept your changes and test them before including them in the next version of TGD.

+Note: If you are making any javascript changes to the project there are a few additional steps to ensure that Google Analytics doesn't log any crashes or errors that occur.

+TLDR: Remove ga.js from index.html while working on a private branch

 If you would like to contribute in other ways here's a few that need improvements.

 -package the project for Windows Store (.appx package)